rumeysagelgi/diaream_cs50x_final_project/README.md

 - After we save it, we immediately will see our new diary page (or entry) listed on `Your Diaream` page.
 When we are done with adding pages into Diaream, we can log out clicking `Log Out` on the menu tab.

-## Languages & Frameworks used in Diaream
+## Languages & Frameworks used in Diaream:
 - **Python** (for routing, returning apology texts, inserting into and executing from the database)

 - **SQL** (for storing users and diary pages)